Pennsylvania Rental Laws – an Overview of Landlord-Tenant Rights in Pittsburgh

 Required Landlord Disclosures

-Before the Pennsylvania resident can sign the lease or rental agreement, a landlord must inform them of certain disclosures.
-The most common disclosures landlords must make to tenants during a lease under the state landlord-tenant laws are as follows:
+Before the Pennsylvania resident can sign the lease agreement, a landlord must inform them of certain disclosures.
+The most common disclosures landlords must make to tenants during a lease agreement under the state landlord-tenant laws are as follows:

 • Disclosure about lead-based paint.
 This is specifically meant for landlords who rent out properties built prior to 1978.
 The U.S. Consumer Product Safety Commission outlawed lead-based paint at the time due to the health hazard it was found to present.